 Now we’ve got that out of the way, let me answer your burning questions – what is Pinterest & how can it help your business.

 What IS Pinterest?

 I could shout from the rooftops about how amazing Pinterest is for helping small businesses increase their traffic and sales, but if you don’t understand exactly what Pinterest is then it’s understandable that you’re not going to appreciate its benefits.

 In a nutshell, Pinterest is a visual search engine.

 I’d compare it to Google or Bing (does anyone remember Ask Jeeves and Yahoo?)

-Unlike Instagram, where you’re more focused on content from brands you’re already familiar with, it’s where you go if you need knowledge, inspiration, or are looking for something specific.
+Unlike Instagram, where people are more focused on content from brands they’re already familiar with, Pinterest is where your audience goes if they need knowledge, inspiration, or are looking for something specific.

 In Pinterest’s own words, it’s a “visual discovery engine for finding ideas.”